priorist/docker-phpinfo/README.md

-# docker-phpinfo
+# Docker phpinfo

-Simply returns output of phpinfo().
+Simply returns output of phpinfo() at port 80.